-Massachusetts, Mississippi, and Vermont require 1099-Ks to be filed for each unique tax identification number with at least $600 USD in gross volume.
+Maryland, Massachusetts, Mississippi, Vermont, and Virginia require 1099-Ks to be filed for each unique tax identification number with at least $600 USD in gross volume.

 Missouri requires 1099-Ks to be filed for each unique tax identification number with at least $1,200 USD in gross volume.

 Illinois requires 1099-Ks to be filed for each unique tax identification number with at least $1,000 USD in gross volume and more than three charges.

 If you processed $20K and 200 transactions or less and still received a 1099-K Form